 On Building Theories of History

 Why was Barack Obama elected president in 2008?
 Was it because he ran a smart and successful campaign?
-Was it because George W. Bush had effectively ruined the bid of any Republican candidate?
-Or was it because the American tide was generally shifting in the direction of empowering African-Americans?
+Was it because new social media sites allowed young people to get interested in politics?
+Or was it because American culture was generally shifting away from George W. Bush’s brand of conservatism?

-If you read the news articles of November 4th, 2008, you’ll notice something interesting: journalists explain this historic event in many different ways.
-Some journalists attribute the campaign’s success primarily to the individual leading the campaign; others focus more on the political environment the individual competed in; still others explain it in terms of a general cultural shift.
+If you read the news articles published on November 4th, 2008, you’ll notice something interesting: journalists explain this historic event in many different ways.
+Some journalists attribute the campaign’s success primarily to the individual leading the campaign.
+Others focus more on the influence of new technologies on campaigning.
+Still others explain it in terms of a general cultural or political shift.

 These explanations are revealing — not necessarily of what actually landed President Obama in office, but rather of how each individual journalist conceives of the way things happen in the world.
 Through their explanations for the outcome of the election, we can glean a bit of their implicit theories of history.